Previous | Contents | Next |

 "Er, yes.
 If you want to put it like that."

-"How do you know there wasn’t a bomb in the bags?"
+"How do you know there wasnt a bomb in the bags?"
 I demanded.
-"How do you know that the passenger who checked them in wasn’t a terrorist intent on mayhem?
+"How do you know that the passenger who checked them in wasnt a terrorist intent on mayhem?
 Do you realise that if you continue to ignore your own security regulations, sooner or later you will end up with a lot of dead people?
 Why do you make it so easy for the bad guys?
 Are you deliberately asking to have your planes bombed?"

 "Oh, that kind of thing never happens in New Zealand."
 He looked smug, and terribly complacent.

 I took my bags and left him to it.
-You can’t talk to people who have nothing but empty space in their skull.
-Anyway, after that incident, nothing else could possibly go wrong…
+You cant talk to people who have nothing but empty space in their skull.
+Anyway, after that incident, nothing else could possibly go wrong

 Everybody Has Somebody in Heaven is a collection of Avram Davidson ephemera.
 They are profoundly Jewish stories originally published (for the most part) in small press Jewish magazines.
 They have a certain interest (they are by Avram Davidson after all, and they exhibit all of his many stylistic and plotting idiosyncrasies), but none-jews will find them hard to appreciate.

 Tim Powers new novel Declare is his first since 1997.
 It is a John Le Carré / Len Deighton spy story.
 In many ways it is peculiarly British, involving as it does the secret life and secret deeds of Kim Philby; multiple agent extraordinaire.
-There’s an odd frisson engendered by the thought of an American author writing about one of the quintessentially British treacheries of the last half of the twentieth century (Philby’s duplicity had ramifications that are still not fully explored).
+Theres an odd frisson engendered by the thought of an American author writing about one of the quintessentially British treacheries of the last half of the twentieth century (Philbys duplicity had ramifications that are still not fully explored).
 To be fair, Powers does it well.
 Unusually for an American he captures the British character and the social mores of the time superbly.
 The plot has the usual pleasing complexity associated with novels of this genre and it held me absolutely enthralled.
 However it does have a tendency to fall apart once the supernatural elements are introduced and the culminating scenes on Mount Ararat fail to convince.
 It turns into an uneasy genre crossover novel and on balance I think I prefer my tonic straight, without the djinn that Powers pours in so liberally.

-In The Burning City, Larry Niven and Jerry Pournelle visit Niven’s old stamping grounds.
+In The Burning City, Larry Niven and Jerry Pournelle visit Nivens old stamping grounds.
 We are back in a world of semi-scientific magic.
 The magic is powered by the naturally occurring force mana.
 But the mana is fading and the great magicians are all historical figures.
 Magic is thin in the ground these days.
 The story is set after the fall of Atlantis in a city on the West coast of a large continent.
-The city isn’t called Los Angeles, but if you felt like giving it that name, nobody would blame you.
+The city isnt called Los Angeles, but if you felt like giving it that name, nobody would blame you.
 Teenage gangs and racial tensions predominate and the novel is merely a moral tract with fantasy window-dressing that preaches about the problems of contemporary LA (and by extension contemporary America) and proposes simplistic solutions driven by naïve sociology and right wing politics.
-We’ve heard it all before.
+Weve heard it all before.
 Dull, dull, dull!

 Ripping Time is the first novel in a two part series (I suppose we probably ought to call it a dualogy or perhaps a diptych).
-It is a novel in the Time Scout series and if you haven’t read the earlier books you may find the plot of the contemporary sections more than a little confusing.
+It is a novel in the Time Scout series and if you havent read the earlier books you may find the plot of the contemporary sections more than a little confusing.
 Fortunately most of it is irrelevant to the main thrust of the action which takes place in nineteenth century London.
 A time tour has been arranged to view the murders of Jack the Ripper.
 Scholars and the general public alike are excited by the prospect.
 An old mystery will be solved; who was Jack the Ripper and what were his motives?

 The authors base much of the action (and the explanation of the murders) on The Diaries of Jack the Ripper which was published about three years ago.
 It was supposedly a diary discovered in the papers of James Maybrick, a merchant from Liverpool in which he confessed to the murders.
-Most scholars find the provenance of the diary dubious, but that’s no reason for ignoring it in a novel (indeed, it’s a damn good reason for using it in a novel) and Asprin and Evans go to town with it.
+Most scholars find the provenance of the diary dubious, but thats no reason for ignoring it in a novel (indeed, its a damn good reason for using it in a novel) and Asprin and Evans go to town with it.

 The sections of the novel set in nineteenth century London are brilliantly portrayed, and the tension had me on the edge of my seat.
 Unfortunately the book is marred by an extremely contrived soap-opera sub plot involving the kidnapping of prominent people from the Time Gate society, extremely boring Time Gate politics, and great blundering lumps of thundering melodrama.
-If they’d cut all that out and stuck to Jack the Ripper this would have been a first class book.
-As it is, I found myself skipping over the boring bits, eager to get back to the London fogs, the terrible deaths and the enigma of Jack the Ripper’s motives.
+If theyd cut all that out and stuck to Jack the Ripper this would have been a first class book.
+As it is, I found myself skipping over the boring bits, eager to get back to the London fogs, the terrible deaths and the enigma of Jack the Rippers motives.
 Given that the ratio between the two plot lines is about two contemporary politics to one Ripper, the book quickly becomes tedious.
 There is a sequel (The House that Jack Built) sitting on my shelf waiting to be read, but I feel little motivation to pick it up.

 A day and a half after the potentially very serious incident with my luggage I was back at the airport to catch a plane to Rotorua.
 I was booked on the 4.30pm flight.
 I generally arrive early for my flights so that I can indulge in enormous libertine excesses in the luxury lounge.
 I got to the airport at about 3.00pm.
 I looked at the departures board.